Find answers to the questions we get asked most often about the Medicaid application process.

 We'll need 1-2 hours of your time right before we start to get a clear idea of your personal case and review existing documents.
 Then we'll keep you posted on where your case is holding.

-- What’s so difficult about filling out a 10 page form?
+What’s so difficult about filling out a 10-page form?

 - Filling out the form isn't where it's complicated.
 The hard part is:

-1) Gathering all financial statements from the past 5 years to show proof of where all money came from and where it went.
+1) Gathering all financial statements from the past 5 years to show proof of where all the money came from and where it went.

 2) Ensuring that every document is clear and explanatory.

 For instance, if one bank statement shows that $10,000 was transferred elsewhere, you have to clearly reference the document that shows where that $10,000 was put/spent.
 The Medicaid staffers will not look through paperwork to find answers on their own.
+If anything is unclear or not presented in their approved format, you risk delays and denial.
+We know exactly which documents to look for.
+We'll manage the full process of gathering and presenting them swiftly and correctly.

-- Mom still has $50,000, and she's really sick.
+Mom still has $50,000, and she's really sick.
 She'll probably pass away before her funds are exhausted, and won't need Medicaid.

 - When an individual is in long-term care, savings dwindle rapidly.
 Medical care usually starts at $6,000+ monthly, and in 7-8 months, those savings are gone.